Meet Love Island Winter 2020 contestant Callum Jones - the cheeky chap whose ideal woman in Megan Fox

 Meet Love Island Winter 2020 contestant Callum Jones – the cheeky chap whose ideal woman in Megan Fox

-Everything you need to know about Winter Love Island contestant Callum Jones
+Everything you need to know about Winter Love Island cast member Callum Jones

 Here’s everything you need to know about Callum.